wildlytech/modular_acoustic_detection/get_data/macaulay/README.md

 2. Run `macaulay_scrape.py` with the relevant arguments in the terminal.
 The relevant arguments can be viewed using `python macaulay_scrape.py -h`

+3. While using `macaulay_scrape.py` if using chrome driver, pass the path to the chromedriver as an argument.
+Else if using firefox webdriver, put the firefox webdriver in the `/usr/bin/` directory before running the script.
+Do not pass path to the firefox driver while running the script with firefox.

-3. Once this file has executed run `macaulay_download` with the relevant arguments in the terminal.
+4. Once this file has executed run `macaulay_download` with the relevant arguments in the terminal.
    The relevant arguments can be viewed using `python macaulay_download.py -h`